Statistics Explained

 Technical assistance activities

-The assessment of national statistical systems in Western Balkans, Moldova, Georgia, Türkiye and Ukraine, as well as the ENP countries, makes it possible to better identify the needs of these countries.
+The assessment of national statistical systems in the the candidate countries and potential candidate, as well as the ENP countries, makes it possible to better identify the needs of these countries.
 Assistance programmes to develop and improve the statistical systems in these countries can be designed from this information.
-Several instruments for technical statistical assistance are available to Western Balkans and Türkiye, while others are available to ENP countries.
+Several instruments for statistical technical assistance are available only to Western Balkans and Türkiye, others are available to all the candidate countries and potential candidate and some are also available to the rest of the ENP countries.

-In the African continent, technical statistical assistance is available via the six components of the Pan-African Statistics Programme II (PAS II).
+On the African continent, statistical technical assistance is available via the six components of the Pan-African Statistics Programme II (PAS II).
 International organisations and European national statistical institutes provide assistance in some specific domains, facilitating knowledge-sharing among practitioners.

 Data collection support

-Official statistics are included in Chapter 18 of the acquis, and also form a component of other chapters; through annual progress reports, the screening and monitoring of progress towards the accession criteria can be performed.
-To meet European data requirements (as specified in the statistical requirements compendium), candidate countries and potential candidates should set up the necessary infrastructure to collect high-quality data, for example, through surveys or the collection of administrative data.
-To reach this goal, Western Balkans, Moldova, Georgia, Türkiye and Ukraine, with the assistance of Eurostat, develop their data collection infrastructure (registers, sampling methods, information technology resources, and so on) and their knowledge of the EU statistical methodologies with which they have to comply.
-The increased availability of data according to EU standards in the candidate countries and potential candidates is an important outcome of the process.
-These data are disseminated nationally and internationally, for example, through Eurobase, Eurostat’s reference database.
+Official statistics are included in Chapter 18 of the acquis, and also form a component of other chapters; through annual progress reports, the monitoring of progress towards the accession criteria can be performed.
+To meet European data requirements (as specified in the statistical requirements compendium), the candidate countries and potential candidate should set up the necessary infrastructure to collect high-quality data, for example, through surveys or the use of administrative data.
+To reach this goal, the candidate countries and potential candidate, with the assistance of Eurostat, develop their data collection infrastructure (registers, sampling methods, information technology resources, etc.) and their knowledge of the EU statistical methodologies with which they have to comply.
+The increased availability of data according to EU standards in the candidate countries and potential candidate is an important outcome of the process.
+These data are disseminated nationally and internationally, for example, through Eurobase, Eurostat's reference database.

 Transfer of know-how

-The transfer of know-how from the European Commission and the EU Member States to Western Balkans, Moldova, Georgia, Türkiye and Ukraine, as well as ENP countries, is a key element in the success of adopting the statistical acquis and of becoming familiar with the functioning of the ESS.
-Statisticians from Western Balkans and Türkiye thus have the opportunity to take part in the following activities: participation in meetings within the ESS, statistical training courses, management training, traineeships, study visits to national statistical authorities in the EU and EFTA Member States and ad-hoc consultancies.
-Some of these activities are also available to statisticians from ENP countries, in particular to Moldova, Georgia and Ukraine.
+The transfer of know-how from the European Commission and the EU Member States to the candidate countries and potential candidate, as well as ENP countries, is a key element in the success of adopting the statistical acquis and of becoming familiar with the functioning of the ESS.
+Statisticians from the Western Balkans and Türkiye thus have the opportunity to take part in the following activities: participation in meetings within the ESS, statistical training courses, management training, traineeships, study visits to national statistical authorities in the EU and EFTA Member States and ad-hoc consultancies.
+Some of these activities are available to all the candidate countries and potential candidate and to the rest of the ENP countries.

 • Statistical training courses: as in any professional field, lifelong learning is essential for statisticians.
-Statisticians need training courses to ensure that they will provide statistics in line with the EU’s quality standards and so that they become familiar with the working mechanisms of the ESS.
+Statisticians need training courses to ensure that they will provide statistics in line with the EU's quality standards and to become familiar with the working mechanisms of the ESS.
 Training courses can be provided for groups of countries or individual countries.
-Candidate countries and potential candidates are eligible to take part in training organised in the frame of the European Statistical Training Programme (ESTP), led by Eurostat.
+The candidate countries and potential candidate are eligible to take part in training organised in the frame of the European Statistical Training Programme (ESTP), led by Eurostat.

 • Management training: top and middle managers of national statistical authorities need to be trained in planning and management practices and techniques.
 In statistics, such training usually leads to the development of strategies, the definition of statistical infrastructure, correct handling of user requests and the implementation of new initiatives in the national statistical authorities.

 • Ad-hoc consultancies in areas which are important and urgent for the countries.
-The ad-hoc consultancy is requested by one of the countries or by Eurostat and its duration may vary between 2 and 10 working days under IPA.
-There are also possibilities to finance ad-hoc consultancies from the TAIEX instrument.
+The ad-hoc consultancy is requested by one of the countries or by Eurostat and its duration may vary between 2 and 10 working days under IPA, which covers the Western Balkans and Türkiye.
+There are also possibilities to finance ad-hoc consultancies from the TAIEX instrument, which covers also all ENP countries.

-The transfer of know-how also operates through ‘pilot projects’ and ‘data collection projects’ where Eurostat or internationally-trained statisticians give support to the national statistical authorities.
-Through such projects, Western Balkans, Türkiye and ENP countries can progressively improve their data collection and, in the case of candidate countries and potential candidates, transmit the resulting data to Eurostat as part of the EU accession process.
-This results in a growing volume of data that may be disseminated, describing developments in beneficiary countries.
-In the African continent, the design of the Pan-African Statistics Programme II (PAS II) includes six components managed by different entities in view of facilitating the creation of a community of practitioners and to promote knowledge-sharing.
+The transfer of know-how also operates through 'statistical projects' where Eurostat or internationally-trained statisticians provide support to the national statistical authorities.
+Through such projects, the candidate countries and potential candidate, and all the other ENP countries can progressively improve their capacity to produce statistics in selected statistical domains and, transmit the resulting data to Eurostat.
+This results in an increased volume of data that may be disseminated, describing developments in beneficiary countries.
+In the African continent, the design of the Pan-African Statistics Programme II (PAS II) includes six components managed by different entities in view of facilitating the creation of a community of practitioners and to promote knowledge-sharing:

 Assistance funding and instruments